mttaborturtle/mttaborturtle/README.md

 </div>
-- 🔭 I’m currently working on landing my dream job in the industry!
-Are you hiring?
+- '🔭 I’m currently working on landing my dream job in the industry!
+Are you hiring?'
 - 🌱 I’m currently learning Arduino just for fun.
 I'm also building my own amazing guitar effect pedals based on vintage circuits, you know, just for fun!
 - 👯 I’m looking to collaborate on anything that challenges me.
 - 🤔 I’m looking for help with networking with great people in the industry!